statens-pensjonskasse/renovate-presets/README.md

 }
 ```

-This will import the configuration for daily automerge of updates that are not major.
+This examples imports the configuration for daily automerge of updates that are not major.

 ## Spring-Boot Java APIs
 For Spring-Boot java APIs we recommend only renovating patch versions of spring-boot by including the `spring-boot-patch-updates-only` preset: